idarthjedi/inAudible-pyWrap/README.md

 # Introduction
-This is a python script used to loop through all aax files in a given directory and complete the backup/conversion process to mp4.
+This is a python script used to loop through all aax files in a given directory and complete the backup/conversion process to mp4 using the inAudible framework.

 This has only been tested in Windows 10, Python 3.6 and ffmpeg-20180127-a026a3e-win64-static